-Can I Dye My Dog Like A Panda?
+Can I Dye My Dog Like A Panda

-Jul 25,2024 | puaintapets
+Nov 04,2024 | puaintapets

 Recently, Taizhou Zoo in Jiangsu Province has become the center of public discussion because of the “panda dogs” on display.
 These “panda dogs” are not real pandas, but two color-treated poodles, which are designed to attract visitors and make up for the zoo's lack of real pandas.
 The act has attracted widespread attention on the Internet, with some visitors and netizens appreciating the zoo's creativity, saying that it adds to the zoo's interest, while others criticized the practice as possibly deceiving consumers, blurring the boundaries of animal species, and expressing concerns about animal welfare.
+The Zoo stated that the dyeing process did not cause any harm to the animals and that the animals could still live and move around normally after the dyeing process.
+In addition, the zoo has clearly stated the true identity of the “panda dogs” in the admission tickets and the introduction of the exhibition area, that is, they are dyed panda dogs.
+Nonetheless, the incident has sparked a debate about how zoos should balance animal welfare with their responsibility to educate the public in their pursuit of innovation and entertainment!

 The Popularity of Panda Dogs in Taizhou Zoo